-What To Do If Your Child Is Sexting
+What to Do If Your Child Is Sexting: A Guide

 Children, especially teens, can be fiercely private and protective of their phones.
 This makes it tricky as a parent to make sure your child is behaving safely and appropriately online.
 It’s no secret that sexting is on the rise among young adults, but there is good news.
-With proper monitoring, good conversation, and behavioral clues, you can guide your teen through better decision making.
-So what do you do if your child is sexting?
+With patience, love, and a little helpful information, you can guide your teen through better decision-making.
+So, what do you do if your child is sexting?

 You can watch for some clues that your child might be sexting.
 If they're hiding their phone from you or deleting text messages and other notifications as soon as they are received, that is a potential sign.
 While these don't confirm your child is sexting, they are good indicators that something may be wrong.

-What To Do If Your Child Is Sexting: Confronting Your Child
+What To Do If Your Child Is Sexting: Having the Talk

 Let your child know that you are there to support and guide them.
 But also make it clear that sexting is dangerous and can lead to unforeseen consequences.
 If your child is showing this behavior for the first time, they may just be trying to fit in with their peers.